damianhakert/damianhakert.github.io/source/_posts/2014-12-30-gitlab-got-bit-mysql-fails-at-rails-migrations-that-work-in-postgresql.markdown

 For future releases, we make sure that upgrades are tested on a pre-seeded database, and recommend that migrations [do only one thing](https://gitlab.com/gitlab-org/gitlab-ce/commit/c5a1b808393d5b3769db0d65214df1645b69f6bf).

+Simple mistake, simple fix.
+The trick is in trying to not repeat it.